-There are lots of material out there covering different topics on how to detect memory leaks in Delphi applications, using different tools, but I failed to find a complete guide.
+There are lots of material out there covering different topics on how to detect memory leaks in Delphi applications, using different tools, but I failed to find a simple and complete how-to guide.
 So here is my attempt on this subject.
+If you don’t know exactly what a memory leak is and how it can affect your application, Wikipedia has a nice introduction here.

 First you need to install FastMM.
 I strongly suggest installing the latest release of FastMM 4 branch, which is version 4.992.
 Fortunately, IntraWeb users can just select the option to install FastMM4 from IntraWeb install program and it will be installed.
 In any case, you can always grab it from the main repository in Github: https://github.com/pleriche/FastMM4